1997–98 Washington Wizards season: Off-season

+Regular season

-In their first game as the "Wizards", the team lost to the Detroit Pistons on the road, 92–79 on October 31, 1997.
-The Wizards got off to a slow 5–11 start to the regular season, losing their first five home games at US Airways Arena, only winning games on the road such as defeating the Utah Jazz, 90–86 at the Delta Center on November 3, and the 2-time defending NBA champion Chicago Bulls, 90–83 at the United Center on November 12.
+In their NBA regular season debut as the "Wizards", the team lost to the Detroit Pistons on the road, 92–79 at The Palace of Auburn Hills on October 31, 1997.
+The Wizards got off to a slow 5–11 start to the season, which included a six-game losing streak in November.
+The team lost their first five home games at US Airways Arena, only winning games on the road such as defeating the Utah Jazz, 90–86 at the Delta Center on November 3, and the 2-time defending NBA champion Chicago Bulls, 90–83 at the United Center on November 12.
+The Wizards played their final home game at US Airways Arena on November 29, losing to the Bulls by a score of 88–83; the team then moved from their old arena that was known as the "Capital Centre", into their new arena known as the MCI Center in December.

-The Wizards played their final home game at US Airways Arena on November 29, losing 88–83 to the Bulls, and moved into their new arena, the MCI Center, where they won their first home game of the season, defeating the Seattle SuperSonics, 95–78 on December 2, and posting a 24–12 home record for the remainder of the season.
-The Wizards held a 25–24 record at the All-Star break, and won their final four games of the regular season to finish in fourth place in the Atlantic Division with a 42–40 record, but failed to qualify for the NBA playoffs, finishing just one game behind the 8th-seeded New Jersey Nets.
+In their first game at the MCI Center, the Wizards won their first home game of the season, defeating the Seattle SuperSonics by a score of 95–78 on December 2.
+The team posted a six-game winning streak in December, and later on held a 25–24 record at the All-Star break.
+The Wizards won their final four games of the season, and finished in fourth place in the Atlantic Division with a 42–40 record, but failed to qualify for the NBA playoffs, finishing just one game behind the 8th–seeded New Jersey Nets.